 What this funds: The Environmental Education Grant Program funds programs and initiatives that advance environmental literacy and result in students having the knowledge, skills, attitudes, and motivation to take informed and responsible actions to protect and improve the environment.

-Who can apply: Local education agencies (LEAs), nonprofit organizations, government agencies, public and independent higher education institutions, community associations, faith-based organizations and more.
+Who can apply: Maryland school districts, nonprofit organizations, public agencies, higher education institutions, community associations, and more.
 See RFP for full list.

-How much can be awarded: The Trust has made available $400,000 for this grant program in Fiscal Year 2019.
+Project Types and Funding Availability: The Trust has made available $290,000 for this grant program in Fiscal Year 2023.
 Individual applications may be submitted for amounts detailed below.
 Applicants are strongly encouraged to contact Trust staff to discuss proposals prior to the deadline and determine which funding level is most appropriate for your project idea.

-- For request $5,000 and under, please consider applying for a Trust Environmental Education Mini Grant.
+- For request $10,000 and under, consider applying for a Trust Youth Environmental Education Grant.

 Is match required?
 No, but applicants are strongly encouraged to leverage Trust support with cash and in kind match.

-Partners: The Trust work collaboratively with the NOAA Chesapeake Bay and Watershed Education Training Program (BWET) to promote high quality environmental education experiences that meet the revised guidance for Meaningful Watershed Education Experiences in MD and the region.
-They will be announcing the next BWET funding opportunity soon.
+Partners: The Trust works collaboratively with the NOAA Chesapeake Bay and Watershed Education Training Program (BWET) and the Maryland Department of Natural Resources (DNR) to promote high quality environmental education experiences that meet the Meaningful Watershed Education Experience (MWEE) model throughout the Chesapeake Bay region.
+DNR’s funding opportunity is currently open and NOAA will be announcing the next BWET funding opportunity soon.
 Check this link for more information.

-Grant Application Process: The Chesapeake Bay Trust’s grant applications are all submitted through an online system.
-If you have questions regarding the application process, please contact this program’s grant manager, Tara Drennan at email@example.com or 410-974-2941 ext.
-102.
+Grant Application Process: The Chesapeake Bay Trust’s grant applications are all submitted through our online system linked to the right.

 Manage an Existing Grant